 'Quvianaqtuk is the son of Odlureak Pudlat and Ningeosiaq Pudlat, who were both printmaking artists.
 His grandfather Simeonie Quppapik was a well-known artist, printmaker and typographer.
 For many years, he was a well-respected sculptor and his carvings of animals and birds are in many important collections.
 Recently he began drawing and several of his prints have been included in the 2017 and 2018 Cape Dorset Annual Print Collections.
 His graphic work has been exhibited internationally.
 Quvianaqtuk is the 2020 Inuit artist in residence at Open Studio in Toronto'.
 OS

-NINGIUKULU TEEVEE previously known as 'Ningeokulu Teevee' (name change 2017).
+NINGIUKULU TEEVEE previously known as 'Ningeokulu Teevee' (Artist's name change 2017).

-Since her first prints appeared in the collection in 2004, Ningiukulu has been one of Kinngait’s studio’s most celebrated artists.
+Since her first prints appeared in the collection in 2004, Ningiukulu has been one of Kinngait studio’s most celebrated artists.
 She has a comprehensive knowledge of Inuit legends and a fine sense of design and composition.
-These elements that have made many of her prints highly sought after by collectors.
-Ningiukulu has had numerous solo shows of her bold and resplendent drawings and some of her work has been featured in exhibitions in major public galleries and museums'.
+Her prints highly sought after by collectors (she has participated in numerous solo shows and exhibitions; her work can be found in major public galleries and museums'.
 DFA

 'Papiara's first prints were introduced in 2004.
 Simple forms capture the essence of her subject - whether it be human or animal or some combination of the two.
 Papiara has an innate sense of design.
-In 1977 she received an Award of Excellence for her original design in the 'Things That Make us Beautiful' competition organized by the Department of Indian and Northern Development.
-Born on Christmas Day, 1942'.
+In 1977 she received an Award of Excellence for her original design in the 'Things That Make us Beautiful' competition organized by the Department of Indian and Northern Development (replaced in 2017 by Indigenous Services Canada (ISC) and Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC)'.
 DFA